 Vitamin D deficiencies have become common among the general population.

-Well, long story short: our modern lifestyle does not allow for enough time in the sun.
+Well, long story short: Our modern lifestyle does not allow for enough time in the sunshine.

 What’s more, only a small number of foods contain vitamin D, meaning our ability to get vitamin D nutritionally is a tough gig.
 Like most vitamins or nutrients, when you’re unable to get a healthy level from your diet, that’s where supplements come in!